 - Avoid Asbestos Exposure

 Every patient is different, and the treatment plan your doctor chooses will depend on your overall health, other conditions you may have and the degree of damage already done to your lungs.

 Occupational Diseases Lawyer

-Many people who are diagnosed with asbestosis were unaware of the dangers of the products and materials they worked with.
+Many people with asbestosis were unaware of the dangers of the products and materials they worked with.
 This may have been due to employers failing to warn them, or due to a manufacturer failing to disclose the risks.
-Exposure is also often caused by improper personal protective equipment (PPE).
+Exposure is also often the result of inadequate or defective personal protective equipment (PPE).

 If you have developed asbestosis, silicosis, or other lung diseases as a result of toxic exposure, contact the occupational diseases lawyer at AkinMears, L.L.P.
-Learn more about your legal rights.
-You may have a legal claim, and could be entitled to compensation.
-Find out by calling 844-716-1676.
+Learn more about your legal rights and find out if you have a legal claim.
+If so, you may qualify for compensation.
+Find out by calling 888-357-8191.